On this page, you’ll find all the travel companies I actually use and recommend, including several excellent sustainable travel companies.

 G Adventures is another great option for booking more sustainable and ethical trips.
 They offer small-group travel with a focus on positive local community impact.
 That impact is measured through their unique Ripple Score, which shows how much of the cost of your trip stays in the local community you’re visiting.

 Day Trips & Tours

 Get Your Guide is excellent for booking all kinds of private and group tours with local guides in Europe, North America, and around the world.
 It’s especially good for more off-the-beaten path destinations and smaller towns in Europe.

-Insure My Trip is the first stop I recommend for travel insurance.
-They’re the largest broker in the US, so they have a wide variety of plans that you can compare side-by-side, and they’re known for having good customer service.
+Insure My Trip is the largest travel insurance broker in the US, so they have a wide variety of plans that you can compare side-by-side.

-You can go basic with just a “travel medical” plan, or filter for plans that include “Cancel For Any Reason” coverage.
-This is the biggest reason I recommend Insure My Trip – most travel insurance brokers don’t make it this easy to find plans that will cover you for any reason.
+You can go with a basic “travel medical” plan, or filter for plans that include “Cancel For Any Reason” coverage.
+(And it does mean any reason.)